huangli712/hdev/docs/src/index.md

 # hdev

-*A collection of useful shell scripts*
+*A collection of useful shell and python scripts*

 ## Features